hl7au/au-fhir-erequesting/input/pagecontent/actors.md

 - [AU eRequesting Patient actor](ActorDefinition-au-erequesting-actor-patient.html)

-The AU eRequesting Patient Access is a system that is the digital interface that allows patients or their representatives to view and manage requests for diagnostic services.
-It provides access to request information, enabling patients to choose service providers and track the status of requests.
+A system that allows patients or their representatives to view diagnostic requests and fulfilment of diagnostic requests.

 - [AU eRequesting Server actor](ActorDefinition-au-erequesting-actor-server.html)